Science Up Your Holidays #243

 Aaron Santos is a physicist, author, teacher, and former actor/director.
 He attended Boston University where he received a PhD in physics while studying the kinetics of the DNA melting transition in the Klein group.
 More recently, his research has focused on studying emergent statistical properties in biological and other complex systems.
 He's currently an assistant physics professor at Simpson College.
 He is the author of "How Many Licks?
 Or How to Estimate Damn Near Anything" and "Ballparking: Practical Math for Impractical Sports Questions".

-Rose Eveleth is a producer, designer, writer and animator based in Brooklyn.
+Rose Eveleth is a producer, designer, and writer based in Brooklyn.
 She switched from studying krill as a scientist to studying scientists who study krill as a journalist.
-These days she tries to explain sciencey stuff for places like The New York Times, Scientific American, Nautilus, The Story Collider, Minute Earth, TED-Ed and OnEarth.
-She's the founder and curator of Science Studio, an online collection of the best science multimedia out there.
-She's also a regular blogger for Smithsonian Magazine's newest online endeavor - Smart News, an editor of all things animated at TED Education, and the special media manager at Nautilus, a new digital magazine about science, culture and philosophy.
+These days she tries to explain sciencey stuff for places like The Atlantic, BBC Future, Nautilus Magazine, Smithsonian Magazine, and The Story Collider among others.
+She’s currently the host and producer of the podcast Meanwhile in the Future and a columnist for BBC Future.

 Ben Lillie is a high-energy particle physicist who left the ivory tower for the wilds of New York's theater district.
 He now writes and performs stories about science and being a scientist, and is a Moth StorySLAM champion.
 He is also a former writer for TED.com, and likes to say that life is different now, largely because it is.